TheAlcanian/pyrobot/README.md

 create `$XDG_CONFIG_HOME/pyrobot/config.json` (if you don't have a config_home it'll read from ~/.config)

-Fill it with your token:
+Fill it with the following info:

 ```
 {